shwetapanchal09/CurrencyConverterUsingFlask/README.md

 import requests
 ```
 - **Importing Libraries**:
+  - `os`
   - `Flask`: The core class for creating the web application.
   - `render_template`: A function to render HTML templates.
   - `request`: An object to access incoming request data (like form inputs).
-  - `requests`: A library to handle HTTP requests, used here to fetch data from an external API.
+  - `requests`: A library to handle HTTP requests, used here to fetch data from an external
+   API.

 ```python
 app = Flask(__name__)